 @acme.com email address, even if you have other email addresses on your account.

-Ensure that everyone you include in the CC or To fields have access to your Workspace, Organization or project in Asana.
+Ensure that everyone you include in the CC or To fields have access to your Workspace, Organization or project in Asana, and that you use the email address associated with their Asana account.
 If they do not have access, you may receive a notification indicating that your task could not be created.

 If you want to create tasks in Asana for emails you regularly receive, you may want to automatically forward them.
 To auto-forward emails to Asana:

 - In Asana, add forwarder@ to your Organization or Workspace and add this email address to Asana and the project you’re emailing to

 - Log out of your Asana account and log in as the forwarder account, then turn off the account’s email notifications.